au-clan/Diverge/README.md

 2. **Diversity-Aware Retrieval**
    Retrieved documents are reranked by jointly considering:
-   - relevance to the current query,
+   - relevance to the current query
-   - diversity with respect to previously retrieved contexts (memory),
+   - diversity with respect to previously retrieved contexts (memory)
-   - diversity among candidates selected in the current iteration.
+   - diversity among candidates selected in the current iteration

 3. **Viewpoint-Conditioned Generation with Memory**
    Generation is conditioned on both the original query and a target viewpoint,